paul0rocha/Controle-Remoto/README.md

 ## Functionalities

 - Control leds through commands performed by the remote control, with this we use programming in C ++ language.
+- We carry out the development on the tinkercad platform

 ## Contributing